jweeber/courselect/README.md

 - Using at least 3 third-party APIs to accomplish the search functionality of the app.
 - Writing good tests with at least 95% coverage.
 - User Auth through Rails working.
-- Authenticated User feature to add courses to a "courses to take" list.